Updated on: Dec 7th, 2021

-5. A covering letter mentioning the objective or the purpose for which the society is being formed will be annexed to the beginning of the application.
+Covering letter: A covering letter mentioning the objective or the purpose for which the society is being formed will be annexed to the beginning of the application.
 It will be signed by all the founding members of the society.

-6. A copy of the proof of address where the registered office of the society will be located along with a NOC from the landlord if any has to be attached.
+Proof of Address: A copy of the proof of address where the registered office of the society will be located along with a NOC from the landlord if any has to be attached.

-7. A list of all the members of the governing body has to be given along with their signatures.
+List of all the members: A list of all the members of the governing body has to be given along with their signatures.

-8. A declaration has to be given by the president of the proposed society that he is willing and competent to hold the said post.
+Declaration: A declaration has to be given by the president of the proposed society that he is willing and competent to hold the said post.

 All the above documents have to be submitted to the Registrar of Societies along with the requisite fees in 2 copies.
-On receiving the application, the registrar will sign the first copy as acknowledgment and return it while keeping the second copy for approval.
+On receiving the application, the registrar will sign the first copy as acknowledgement and return it while keeping the second copy for approval.
 On proper vetting of the documents, the registrar will issue an Incorporation Certificate by allotting a registration number to it.

-The signed Rules & Regulations, as well as Memorandum, has to be filed with concerned society or registrar of state with a mentioned fee.
-If the registrar is fulfilled with society registration application, then they will certify that the society is registered.
+The signed Rules & Regulations, as well as Memorandum, has to be filed with the concerned society or registrar of state with a mentioned fee.
+If the registrar is fulfilled with the society registration application, then they will certify that the society is registered.